A Spoofing Benchmark for the 2018 Voice Conversion Challenge: Leveraging from Spoofing Countermeasures for Speech Artifact Assessment: Results

 Based on the results of Table \ref{tab:cqcc-datasets}, for the remainder of the experiments we fix VCC'16 as our training data.
 The next experiment concerns the impact delta features that have been noted accurate in detecting vocoded speech.
 Table \ref{tab:delta-opt} shows the results for the ASVspoof'15 dev (the more \emph{difficult} one from dev and eval), and VCC'18 base.
 The results are shown again for raw and CMVN-processed features.

 For the ASVspoof'15 dev trials, the outstanding front-end consists of just deltas and double deltas without feature normalization.
 The results highlight usefulness of the dynamic features, and \emph{un}usefulness of the static coefficients --- the first line consisting of static coefficients only gives performance close to the chance level of 50\% EER.
 Comparing experiment (ii) to (v), experiment (iii) to (vi) and experiment (iv) to line (vii), inclusion of the static coefficients systematically degrades performance.
 It is also noteworthy that while the plain delta features are degraded by CMVN, CMVN boosts the performance of the static coefficients in cases (i), (v) and (vi).
 This might be partly explained noting that both CMVN and deltas are helping in reducing convolutive mismatch.

-For the VCC'18 base results, however, we have the opposite finding: CMVN helps the delta variants and systematically degrade the variants that include static coefficients.
+For the VCC'18 base data, CMVN systematically degrades performance; the only exception is the configuration consisting of deltas and double deltas only.
 The globally best setups for both trial sets are obtained without CMVN.
-Comparing the best configurations from each trial set, 7.73\% for the ASVspoof'15 dev and 13.83\% for VCC'18 base, the latter appears harder.
-This indicates that the state-of-the-art voice conversion attack (VCC'18 baseline) is challenging for the CQCC-GMM countermeasure.
+Comparing the best configurations from each trial set, 7.73\% for the ASVspoof'15 dev and 24.15\% for VCC'18 base, the latter appears harder.
+This suggests that the state-of-the-art voice conversion attack (VCC'18 baseline) is challenging for the CQCC-GMM countermeasure.

 In our last parameter tweaking experiment, we fine-tune the number of Gaussians (that was 32 until now for computational reasons) using just the VCC'18 base data (training with VCC'16).
-Based on the results of Table \ref{tab:delta-opt}, we select three representative feature set-ups, the one that produced good results on the ASVspoof'15 dev data; the best set-up (stat + $\Delta^2$) for the VCC'18 base data, plus the full configuration (z + stat + $\Delta$ + $\Delta^2$).
+Based on the results of Table \ref{tab:delta-opt}, we select three representative feature set-ups, the one that produced good results on the ASVspoof'15 dev data; and two good set-ups (stat + $\Delta^2$ and z + stat + $\Delta$ + $\Delta^2$) for the VCC'18 base data.
 The results displayed in Fig. \ref{fig:gaussian-count} indicate improved performance with larger number of Gaussians as expected.
 The performance might slightly be improved by increasing the number of Gaussians further; due to resource reasons, we stopped at 2048.
 Concerning the front-end set-up, the full configuration containing static, delta, double delta and the zeroth coefficients yields the best results.